Executive assistant to Andrew Cuomo details allegations of sexual harassment by New York governor – KION546

 An assistant to New York Gov. Andrew Cuomo, who until now has only been referred to as “Executive Assistant 1,” has publicly identified herself and detailed her claims of sexual harassment by the embattled Democratic governor.

-Brittany Commisso, one of 11 women whose claims of sexual abuse were substantiated by an August 3 report by the state’s attorney general, made her first public comments in an interview that aired Sunday with “CBS This Morning” and the Albany Times Union.
+Brittany Commisso, one of 11 women whose claims of sexual abuse were substantiated by an August 3 report by the state’s attorney general, made her first public comments in an interview with “CBS This Morning” and the Albany Times Union.

 “What he did to me was a crime.
 He broke the law,” Commisso said when asked if “being held accountable, to you, means seeing the governor charged with a crime.”

-Note: CORRECTION: A previous version of this story incorrectly stated where the initial clips of the interview were released.